JaimeHyland/farming-futures/README.md

 ![The footer, showing social media links on the left and the link to the imprimatur page on the right](assets/readme-assets/footer-mobile.png)

-*The footer as shown on a smartphone, showing social media links on the left and the link to the imprimatur page on the right*
+*The footer as it appears on a smartphone, showing social media links on the left and the link to the imprimatur page on the right*

 - - -